Jonah1309/OSSE_Lab_Git2/README.md

 # OSSE_Lab_Git2
 Repository for OSSE Lab Module 2

-Adding a comment to be merged to the parent repo
+Creating a PR to parent repo